urieskenasy/todos-mini-app/README.md

 # todos-app

-The app where you can write your to-do list, edit your todos, delete, or just mark as done.
+The app where you can write your to-do list, edit your todos, delete, or just mark it as done.

 [Live Link](https://urieskenasy.github.io/todos-mini-app/)